BrewBlox/brewblox-documentation/docs/user/control_chains.md

 The *PID* calculates the error, the difference between setpoint and sensor, and keeps a history of to calculates an output value.
 The details of the PID will be described in a different article.
 [Wikipedia](https://en.wikipedia.org/wiki/PID_controller) also gives a good overview.

-The actuator, a heater or cooler, can in most cases only be turned fully ON or fully OFF with a digital output pin.
+The *Digital Actuator* toggles an output pin.
+It can either use a pin on the Spark itself, or one connected through OneWire (DS2408 or DS2413). <br>
-But the PID calculation generates a numeric value, like 20 or 56.
-This is solved with a PWM block between the PID and the digital pin.
+Digital Actuators can only be turned ON or OFF, but the PID calculation generates a numeric value, like 20 or 56.
+This is solved with a PWM block between the PID and the Digital Actuator.

 PWM stands for [Pulse Width Modulation](https://en.wikipedia.org/wiki/Pulse-width_modulation).
 The PWM block has a configurable time period of for example 4 seconds.
 It will turn ON the actuator for a part of that 4 second period and off for the remaining time.
 A PWM value of 40% will turn ON for 1.6 seconds and OFF for 2.4 seconds and repeat.
 This turns the digital ON/OFF actuator into an 'analog' numeric actuator with a range between 0% and 100%.

 ## Heating and cooling a Fridge